Kortmantim00/APOS-v1.5/README.md

 ## Authors

-Developed for research and prototyping in cranio-maxillofacial planning.
+Developed for research and prototyping in cranio-maxillofacial planning at the ErasmusMC
 Author: T.Kortman
 t.kortman@erasmusmc.nl